masolimano/maneage/README.md

 But `tex/pipeline.tex` is only a merging/concatenation of LaTeX macros defined as the output of each high-level processing step.
 In some cases you want tables and images to also be included in the final PDF.
-For such LaTeX constructs, in the relevant workhorse-Makefile, you can define other directories under `$(BDIR)/tex` (`BDIR` is the top build directory for intermediate files) to keep the necessary tables, plots, figures or any other necessary file you need for each figure in the final PDF.
+To keep these necessary LaTeX inputs, you can define other directories under `$(BDIR)/tex` in the relevant workhorse-Makefile.
 One of the LaTeX macros that `reproduce/src/make/initialize.mk` creates is the location of the build directory, so you can easily guide LaTeX to look into the proper directory through the `\bdir` macro.
 If the target of the rule that creates these other LaTeX inputs isn't a prerequisite of other rules, add it as a pre-requisite of `tex/pipeline.tex`.

 During the research, it often happens that you want to test a step that is not a prerequisite of any higher-level operation.
 In such cases, you can